Wouter-Bekker-AI/CtrlSpeak/docs/bot_integration.md

 The additional boolean keys control multimodal and future extensibility features:

-- `vision` – Enables screenshot capture and the **Look at my Screen** workflow.
-When `true`, SocialRobot listens for the spoken “look at my screen” command, exposes the matching context-menu action on the floating logo, and pipes captured images to the LLM.
-When `false`, the command is ignored, the context-menu item is hidden, and no screenshots are taken.
+- `vision` – Enables image capture tooling documented in [`docs/tooling.md`](tooling.md).
+When `true`, SocialRobot listens for the spoken “look at my screen” and “look at my clipboard” commands, exposes matching context-menu actions on the floating logo, and routes captured images to the LLM.
+When `false`, the commands are ignored, the context-menu items are hidden, and no images are taken.
 - `tool` – Reserved flag for forthcoming external tool integrations.
 It defaults to `false` today but can be toggled once tool calling is implemented.

 CtrlSpeak ships with two bundled identities: `assistant` (vision enabled) and `default` (vision disabled).
 Both currently set `tool` to `false` and can be expanded as the tool feature matures.